Simulated Thinking

 | Outcome | Learning | Execution |

-Simulated Thinking1 is getting trapped in Optimized Mode while mistaking it for the whole.
-The inability to recognize or transition into Adaptive Mode is itself a product of simulated thinking.
+The inability to recognize or transition into adaptive mode is itself a product of simulated thinking.
 It sees exploration as inefficiency, uncertainty as incompetence, deviation as defiance, and genuine thinking as error, disability, or hostility.

 - Systems over-optimize for known inputs.